PDP launches four indigenous language Twitter handles - Tribune

-The Peoples Democratic Party (PDP) has launched four indigenous language Twitter handles for interaction of its members and the general public.
+The Peoples Democratic Party (PDP) has launched four indigenous language Twitter handles for interaction among its members and the general public.

 In a statement on Wednesday, the party urged its members, supporters and the public to use the platforms for maximum interaction on the way forward for the party.